Letters from Lodi

 7. What is Lodi’s total acreage of planted wine grapes?

-8. What other California wine region has average high/low growing season temperature most similar to Lodi’s?
+8. What other California wine region has an average high/low growing season temperature most similar to Lodi’s?

 9. How many sub-AVAs are there in Lodi, and in what year were they approved?